 Date (5 September 2021)

 This research brief was compiled by the National Coalition on Education Emergency.
-It summarizes data obtained from studies conducted between early 2020 and mid 2021.
+It summarizes data obtained from studies conducted across India and selected international studies between early 2020 and mid 2021.
 The complete research compendium can be found here: Consolidated Research Compendium

-Education disruption caused by continuous school closures has created a long-lasting impact on school children.
-As early as mid 2020, UNESCO estimated that about 140 million students in primary school and 130 million in secondary school had been affected by the lockdown in India (UNESCO, 2020).
+The research findings convey a consistent and grim picture.
+Continuous school closures and the limited reach of online/remote learning has had catastrophic consequences for children, on the academic, emotional, nutritional, social and economic fronts.
+As early as mid 2020, UNESCO estimated that about 14 crore students in primary school and 13 crore in secondary school had been affected by the lockdown in India (UNESCO, 2020).
 We must act now to RESUME and RENEW Education for 26 Crore Children!

-State Governments should open schools (from anganwadis to elementary schools) at the earliest.
+State Governments should open schools (from anganwadis to high schools) at the earliest.

-Guidelines should be put in place for safe reopening of schools
+Guidelines should be put in place for safe reopening of schools and for helping children to resume their learning.

-All teachers should be vaccinated on priority.
+All teachers should be vaccinated on priority basis.

 Children from marginalized communities do not have internet or cell phones

-Only 4% students in rural areas have access to essential digital infrastructure – more than 80 % students in urban areas do not have access to essential digital infrastructure
+Only 4% students in rural areas have access to essential digital infrastructure; more than 80 % students in urban areas do not have access to essential digital infrastructure.

 Only 2 % of students from the lowest income quintile reported having essential digital infrastructure.

-Only 4 % of SC and ST's, 8 % of Muslims and 7 % of OBC students had access to essential digital infrastructure.
+Only 4 % of SC and STs, 8 % of Muslims and 7 % of OBC students had access to essential digital infrastructure.
 (NSSO, 2020)

 Girls are less likely to access online education